ingehap/P2_MyWorkflows/python_windows_infrastructure.md

-# Infrastructure for Python on Windows
+# Infrastructure for Python and Julia on Windows 10

 If libraries have not been included yet, a comment saying so will be added.

-## 1. Python interpreters
+## 1. Python and Julia interpreters

-Python interpreters are located here:
+Python and Julia interpreters are located here:
 - C:\Program Files\Python310
 - C:\Program Files\Python311
 - C:\Program Files\Python312
+- C:\Users\inp\AppData\Local\Programs\Julia-1.10.4\bin\julia.exe

 ## 2. Storage of Libraries